Anatomically-Informed Deep Learning on Contrast-Enhanced Cardiac MRI for Scar Segmentation and Clinical Feature Extraction: Methods

-We have developed an innovative data augmentation step to prepare images for the first sub-network.
-End diastole (ED) cine images with manual LV myocardial segmentations from the MICCAI ACDC\cite{ACDC} and Sunnybrook datasets~\cite{Sunnybrook} are used jointly with LGE--CMR images provided by the PROSE-ICD dataset (Prospective Observational Study of Implantable Cardioverter Defibrillators, NCT00733590), which include both ground truth myocardium and fibrosis segmentations, to train ACSNet.
+ACSNet was developed using LGE-CMR scans from 155 patients with ischemic cardiomyopathy, amounting to $1,124$ images, part of the LV Structural Predictors of Sudden Cardiac Death study (NCT01076660).
+We reserved $25\%$ of the LGE-CMR data for testing purposes.
+We developed an innovative data augmentation process that supplemented our dataset with $1,360$ end diastole (ED) images from 245 cine scans from the MICCAI ACDC\cite{ACDC} and Sunnybrook datasets~\cite{Sunnybrook}.
+All LGE-CMR and cine scans included ground truth myocardial segmentations, and two-thirds of the LGE-CMR scans additionally provided ground truth scar/fibrosis segmentations (for more details see the Training subsection below).

+Ground truth segmentations for cine images are more readily available than LGE, which we take advantage of by augmenting our dataset using \qts{LGE-like} cine images.
+To perform this style transfer, we generate pseudo-enhancement, or \qts{LGE-like} enhanced myocardium, as follows: first, we randomly sample from the known area of myocardium in a cine image.
+Then, we blur this area using a Gaussian filter to smooth out the edges, overlay the area as a bright enhancement mask onto the original cine, which contains dark myocardium just as in LGE-CMR, and add speckle noise.
+Finally, for each cine scan, we randomly sample an LGE scan from the training LGE-CMR cohort, and match the former's intensity histogram to the latter's. (fig.~\ref{fig:data_aug_fig}).

-Due to the large amounts of data required by deep learning algorithms, numerous medical image file types, and scattered sources of available data, we pre-process all images by storing them in a universally accessible format.
-ACSNet networks use 2-D inputs, though patient information is stored as a volume for ease in pre- and post-processing.
-Slices are ordered apex to base (in the increasing short axis direction) with slice location, image intensities, resolution, and patient orientation.
-Slices with no ground truth segmentation are excluded.
-Eliminating non-existent segmentations tailors the network towards learning how to identify myocardium as opposed to learning whether a segmentation exists.
-We then rely on comprehensive volumetric checks (described below) to trim extraneous slices below the apex and above the base.
+All image scans were pre-processed and stored in a universally accessible format to account for the large amounts of data required by deep learning algorithms and numerous medical image file types.
+Although ACSNet takes as input 2-D slices, our file type retained all relevant scan information of the 3-D stack for ease in pre- and post-processing.
+Slices were ordered apex to base (in increasing vertical direction) with slice location, image intensities, resolution, and patient orientation information stored.
+Slices with no ground truth segmentation were excluded.
+We used comprehensive volumetric checks (described below) to trim extraneous slices below the apex and above the base.